ibm-cloud-docs/cephaas/sds_capacity_performance.md

 The Overall Capacity is displayed using a bar with visual indicators for both used and available capacity.
 The numerical value in the format of nn used of nn TB reflects used capacity from your Overall capacity.

-Till the capacity is not fully utilized, the bar displays blue color.
-When the Overall capacity is fully utilized, the burst threshold stage is reached and the bar turns yellow.
-After the burst threshold, the burst capacity begins to utilize.
+Till the capacity is not fully used, the bar displays blue color.
+When the Overall capacity is fully used, the burst threshold stage is reached and the bar turns yellow.
+After the burst threshold, the burst capacity begins to use.
 If the burst capacity is also exhausted, the bar turns red.

 ## Viewing Performance of your deployments